Mendenhall Glacier On Your Own: How To Visit Independently

 Mendenhall Glacier Shuttle or Blue Bus Glacier Express is a popular choice for visitors who want to avoid the hassle of driving and parking.
 Since pickup and drop-off are next to the port, this option is best for those with limited mobility.

-The shuttle operates from May to September.
-In 2024, the cost has double from USD 45 per person to USD 90 for a round-trip ticket, including the park pass.
-At USD 90 pp, most visitors are relucent to use the shuttles and has resulted in tourists taking the city bus which costs USD 2.
+The glacier shuttle tour operates from May to September.
+In 2024, the cost has doubled from USD 45 per person to USD 80-90 for a round-trip ticket, including the park pass.
+Discounted glacier shuttle tours can be purchased online.

 The 30-minute shuttle ride takes guests directly to the Mendenhall Glacier Visitor Center, where they can explore the exhibits and the glacier at their own pace.
-Since shuttles are constantly arriving and leaving, catching another one on the return run is simple.
+The shuttle offers a back to the ship guarantee.
+With a 3 hour excursion time, this one pairs well with another Juneau activity.

 Travel By Taxi

 Expect to pay roughly USD 35 each way, depending on traffic, plus an entrance fee of USD 5 per adult.
 However, taxis often charge a lot more, so discussing the fare in advance is a good idea.
-We were charged an extra USD 12 pp. In 2024, that extra fee has jumped to USD 20 pp.
+We were charged an extra USD 12 pp. That extra fee has now jumped to USD 20 pp.

 This option is only less expensive when traveling with more than three.
-Don’t use this option when visiting Juneau on your own.
+Don’t use this option when visiting Juneau as a solo traveler.
 Sometimes, getting a taxi back can be problematic during busy times.
 We used a taxi when traveling with four and took the taxi’s business card to request a ride back.

 While Juneau has rideshare services (Lyft), drivers aren’t authorized to drop off passengers in the park.
 Some drivers break the rules, while others drop passengers before reaching the visitor center.